First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Results

 \subsection{Discoveries of \ha$+$\oiii\ Emitters at $z>6$}

 We limited the search for line emitters at $z>6$ to a survey area that could yield detections of both \oiii\,$\lambda$5007 (in the F322W2 band, observed wavelength $\lambda_\mathrm{obs} > 3.5$\,\micron) and \ha\ lines (in the F444W band; $\lambda_\mathrm{obs} > 4.6$\,\micron).
-These two emission lines are expected to be the most luminous lines of star-forming galaxies in the rest-frame optical, and the detection of two lines can determine the redshift securely.
-The effective survey area, up to 14.4\,\si{arcmin^2}, depends on the redshift and expected line luminosities, which is further discussed in Appendix~\ref{apd:01}.
+These two emission lines are expected to be the most luminous lines of star-forming galaxies in the rest-frame optical, and the detection of these two lines can securely determine the redshift.
+The effective survey area, up to 14.4\,\si{arcmin^2}, depends on the redshift and expected line luminosities, which will be further discussed in Appendix~\ref{apd:01}.

 Line emitters were identified through visual inspection of 2D grism spectral images, 1D spectra and 2D direct images taken in both the F322W2 and F444W bands.
-Because the underlying stellar continuum emission of EoR galaxies is not expected to be detectable with the shallow grism data in the combined 2D spectral images, we subtracted the 1D background along both the row and column direction through 2nd-order polynomial modeling in the line/source free regions (same as that in \citetalias{sun22}).
-1D spectra were extracted uniformly using box apertures with a height of $D = 7$\,pixel (0\farcs44), which typically maximized the S/N of lines with a FWHM of $\sim$\,5\,pixel (0\farcs3) in this study.
-If a line was detected, an aperture correction factor would be derived through the modeling of line profiles in the vertical direction.
-All line profiles in collapsed 1D spectra were modeled with Gaussian profiles, and potential \oiii\ and \ha\ emission lines with S/N less than 3 were discarded for further analysis.
+Because the underlying stellar continuum emission of EoR galaxies is not expected to be detectable with the shallow grism data in the combined 2D spectral images, we subtracted the median-filtered 2D background.
+The 1D spectra were then optimally extracted \citep{horne86} based on the Gaussian models of emission-line profiles in the spatial direction.
+The 1D uncertainty spectra were generated using the error extension of the 2D spectra, and we confirm that they are consistent with the RMS of 1D scientific spectra.

+All of the line profiles in collapsed 1D spectra were modeled with Gaussian profiles, and potential \oiii\ and \ha\ emission lines with a signal-to-noise ratio (S/N) that was less than 3 were discarded from further analysis.